BrightCubes/terraform-azure-workshop/module-2/README.md

 Let's experiment with this and SSH into our machine.
 If you do not have your private key anymore, you can grab it from the Azure Key vault using the following command:

 `az keyvault secret download --file bctf-private-key.pem --vault-name <name-of-your-key-vault> --name private-key-openssh`

+Make sure to fix the file permissions:

+`chmod 600 bctf-private-key.pem`

 Then login to your machine the same way you did in module 1: